 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
-The Coast Guard did not receive an Application for Approval of Marine Event for this event in sufficient time, thereby making an NPRM impracticable and contrary to the public interest.
+The Coast Guard did not receive an Application for Approval of Marine Event for this event with sufficient time to implement a NPRM, thereby making an NPRM impracticable.
+A delay or cancellation of the fireworks display in order to accommodate a full notice and comment period would be contrary to the public interest.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Any delay encountered in this regulation's effective date would be impracticable and contrary to public interest since immediate action is needed to prevent traffic from transiting a portion of the Connecticut River, Hartford, CT and to protect the maritime public from the hazards associated with this fireworks event.
+Any delay encountered in this regulation's effective date would be impracticable and contrary to public interest since immediate action is needed to prevent traffic from transiting a portion of Atlantic Beach, NY and to protect the maritime public from the hazards associated with this fireworks event.

-The safety zones should have minimal negative impact on the public and navigation because they will be enforced for a two hour period on a single day and the area closed by the safety zones is minimal, allowing vessels to transit around the zones on the Connecticut River, Hartford, CT.
+The temporary zone should have minimal negative impact on the public and navigation because it is only effective for a three hour period on a single day.
+In addition, the area closed by the safety zone is minimal, allowing vessels to transit around the zone in Atlantic Beach, NY.